brackenbit/URC-WildOasis/README.md

 -   No tests are included.
 -   The app is not fully responsive or suitable for mobile.
     -   Things are greatly improved, but admittedly the improvements don't always adhere to the best practices (e.g. there are some magic numbers without a single source of truth).
 This was an exercise in pragmatism: how good can I get it without a massive refactor!

+## Hosted Demo

+The application is hosted at: https://the-wild-oasis-rho-ten.vercel.app/

+For this demo, account creation and updating are disabled.
+The sample data uploader in the bottom left can be used to seed example data.

+(Note that this is hosted on Vercel/Supabase free tiers, and may have been paused.)